Lamotrigine and the Oral Contraceptive Pill – Are Dose Adjustments Needed?

 - The major route of elimination of lamotrigine is glucuronidation, and Ethinyl estradiol of the combined OC is a well-known inducer of uridine-diphosphate glucuronsyl transferase isoenzymes.
 These enzymes are a major phase II drug-metabolism enzyme superfamily involved in glucuronidation.
 Thus, Ethinyl Estradiol increases the excretion of Lamotrigine.

 - Lamotrigine clearance increases around 2.1-fold.

 - Combined OCPs also reduce the blood level of lamotrigine by 40–60% if the patient was not already taking enzyme-inducing Anti-epileptic drugs (AEDs).
-This interaction thus has major implications in seizure and mood stabilisation in women.
+This interaction thus has major implications for seizure and mood stabilisation in women.

 - When women taking lamotrigine also begin OC use, the level of lamotrigine may decline by 50% and increase seizure risk or a relapse of the mood disorder.
-To prevent this interaction, lamotrigine levels should be checked before and after starting OCPs, and dose adjustments should be made based on clinical monitoring for seizure control and lamotrigine levels.
+To prevent this interaction, lamotrigine levels should be checked before, and after starting OCPs, and dose adjustments should be made based on clinical monitoring for seizure control and lamotrigine levels.
 [Reddy, 2010]

 - Progestogen-only pills do not alter lamotrigine serum concentrations.